carabina/klAlert/klAlert-Demo/Pods/klAlert/README.md

 							}
 		}
 ```
-## Current Version: 1.0.1
+## Current Version: 1.0.2
-And here we are.
+It, um, helps to make the class public...

 ## Installation
 ### [CocoaPods](http://cocoapods.org/)